broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 ## Running the ABC Model
 Running the ABC model consists of the following steps:

- 1. Define candidate regions and collect gene annotations
+ 1. Define candidate enhancer regions and collect gene annotations
- 2. Quantifying the activity level of each candidate enhancer
+ 2. Count Dnase-seq and H3K27ac ChIP-Seq reads in candidate enhancer regions
  3. Making enhancer-gene predictions

 The ABC model relies on the following dependancies (tested version provided in parentheses):